oracle/rwloadsim/docs/YOUROWNWL.md

-For the number types, you can use the function uniform to generate uniformly distributed numbers or erlang, erlang2, erlangk to generate positive numbers with a specified average; a suggested description is the wikipedia article on the Erlang family of continuous probability distributions.
+For the number types, you can use the function uniform to generate uniformly distributed numbers or erlang, erlang2, erlangk to generate positive numbers with a specified average; a suggested description is the Wikipedia article on the Erlang family of continuous probability distributions.

 To create random strings, you can include the ovid2.rwl file, which has two